liteapi-travel/java-sdk/README.md

 ### Booking retrieve
 ------

-The API returns the status and the details for the a specific booking Id.
+The retrievedBooking function returns the status and the details of a specific booking Id.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```java